facebook/react-devtools/README.md

 You can test this on the [React website](http://facebook.github.io/react/) or by inspecting [Facebook](https://www.facebook.com/).

-Currently iframes and chrome apps/extensions are not inspectable.
+Currently iframes and Chrome apps/extensions are not inspectable.

 ### ProTips